ChrickeR/chricker.github.io/_posts/assignments/2023-09-03-Aligning_Objectives.md

 2. Employee Buy-In: Getting everyone on board with process changes is essential for successful implementation.
 3. Measuring Progress: Tracking key results helps ensure that process optimizations align with your mission.

-Where to Start and How to Do It:
+Where to Start:

 1. Begin by aligning process improvements with your mission and vision: Ensure that optimizing your processes directly contributes to fulfilling your overarching purpose and inspiring future.
-2. Craft a process optimization strategy: Develop high-level plans (strategies) outlining how process improvements will support your mission and vision.
+2. Craft a process optimization strategy: Dont be afraid of starting over.
+Zooming in and out.
 3. Set specific process-related goals: These goals should align with your strategies and contribute to fulfilling your mission.
 4. Select effective process tactics: These are the detailed methods for achieving your process-related objectives, all in support of your goals.
 5. Implement process improvements: Execute your plans and tactics to fine-tune your organization's processes.